 You might also be interested in:

-Unlike the Earth, where clouds are found around the entire globe, on Mars, clouds seem only to be found near the equator, as shown in this Hubble telescope image.
-This may be because water of Mars may...more
+Unlike the Earth, where clouds are found around the entire globe, on Mars, clouds seem to be plentiful only in the middle latitudes, as shown in this Hubble telescope image.
+This may be because water of...more

 These are some of the initial findings of Mars Global Surveyor.
-There definitely is a magnetosphere near Mars. this finding suggests that scientists must rethink theories about the evolution of Mars.
-Surface...more
+The definite confirmation of the presence of a magnetic field near Mars. suggests scientists must rethink theories about the evolution of...more

 The Mars 2005 mission is still in the planning stages.
 It is set to launch in the year 2005. ...more